lucaspasseli/smarttbot-challenge/README.md

 <p align="center">In this challenge,
-I challenged myself putting in practice very important concepts from React and stylization, like Grid, integration with API, versioning, componentization, organization, form validation, routes navigation, and so much more...
+I challenged myself putting in practice very important concepts from React and stylization, like Grid, integration with API, versioning, componentization, organization, form validation, routes navigation, documentation and so much more...

+I am very proud to had the opportunity, it was a huge learning experience from start to finish :)

 </p>

 <div align="center">